austin-jrh/xkcd-comic-reader/README.md

 ### Functions to use:
 ### `searchComic(index)`
-> Populate the website with the respective comics, where the middle comic id is index.
+> Populate the website with the respective comics, where the middle comic id is `index`.

 The function will first query what the latest comic is, then will load the comics needed using `loadComics(index, quentity)`.
+The function will determine how many comics to load by using the variable `numOfImagesDisplayed`.
 Afterwards, the comics will be loaded into the website.

 ### `hideError()`
 > Hide the error message when a valid navigation is done.